 As with all of the four DiSC personality types, characteristics viewed as strengths can lead to negative perceptions from others.
 For instance, people exhibiting the “S” personality type are often viewed as over accommodating.
 Their desire for stability can make them resistant to change.
 The S’s will often avoid change altogether.
 They subscribe to the “if it isn’t broken don’t fix it” approach.

 The “C” Personality Type

 The “C” in the DiSC acronym stands for Conscientiousness.
-People with the conscientiousness personality type tend to place priority on accuracy, maintaining stability and challenging assumptions.
+People with the conscientiousness personality type tend to place priority on accuracy, maintaining stability, and challenging assumptions.
 They are motivated by opportunities to use their expertise whether it’s at work or at home.
-People identifying with the “C” personality type desire activities where they can use their expertise to product quality results.
+People identifying with the “C” personality type desire activities where they can use their expertise to produce quality results.

 Since they place a high level of importance on ensuring accuracy, C’s can tend to overanalyze.
 Recognizing this potential problem will help people with the “C” style avoid being bottlenecks within an organization.

 DiSC is an assessment model that has been used by individuals and corporations for 40+ years.
 As people begin to understand their personality type they also begin to recognize other people’s DiSC personality types.
 This knowledge helps them grow professionally and personally.
 It improves their ability to communicate and makes them much better at working with others.
 Relationships improve and they become more effective in their careers.
 It’s an interesting and amazing transformation.